 - As your condition improves, hug one knee to your chest while slowly straightening your other leg on the floor.
 Gently move the bent leg slightly away from and closer to your chest.
 Repeat with the other leg.

 As your back improves, gradually ease into more demanding physical activity.
 Just remember that it will take time to get back to where you were, but it can be done if you’re careful with your exercise regimen.

 8. Seek medical care.

 - Abnormal bowel movements

-Indigo has more than 30 locations across Washington state with onsite X-ray.
+Indigo has more than 40 locations with onsite x-ray.
 Our friendly providers will assess your injury and provide a treatment plan to manage your specific symptoms.
 And if you need additional care, we’ll refer you to a specialist.